syncfusion-content/javascript-docs/js/api/ejDiagram.md

 		<tr>
 			<td class="name">changes</td>
 			<td class="type">Array</td>
-			<td class="description">An array of objects, where each object represents the changes made in last undo/redo</td>
+			<td class="description">An array of objects, where each object represents the changes made in last undo/redo.
+To explore how the changes are defined, refer [Undo Redo Changes](#undo-redo-changes)</td>
 		</tr>
 		<tr>
 			<td class="name">Source</td>